darkquasar/darkquasar.github.io/_posts/2018-03-02-THL03-WMIBackdoors.md

 ateTextFile(outFile,True)\nobjFile.Write \"%TargetInstance.ProcessName% started at PID %TargetInstance.ProcessId%\" & vbCrLf\no
 bjFile.Close"
 {% endhighlight %}

-If you are using Sysmon events to monitor for WMI event subscriptions, you only need to capture the results of Event Id 19 as it will display the *event consumer* which is were the juicy information is that allows us to discriminate benign from malicious.
+If you are using Sysmon events to monitor for WMI event subscriptions, you only need to capture the results of **Event Id 19** as it will display the *event consumer* which is were the juicy information is that allows us to discriminate benign from malicious.

 What happens if we instead create a CommandLine Event Subscription instead of a Script based one?
 The command would look like this with PowerLurk:

 {% highlight powershell%}
 Register-MaliciousWmiEvent -EventName LogCalc1 -PermanentCommand “cmd.exe /c msg Artanis This is Persistence!” -Trigger ProcessStart -ProcessName calculator.exe
 {% endhighlight %}

-This time, instead of *scrcons.exe* we shall see *wbemcons.dll* as the event handler, and instead of a process being a child of another process we shall see *WmiPrvse.exe loading wbemcons.dll* .
+This time, instead of *scrcons.exe* we shall see *wbemcons.dll* as the event handler, and instead of a process being a child of another process we shall see *WmiPrvse.exe loading wbemcons.dll*.
 In all my experimental hunts I can assure you that the presence of *wbemcons.dll* being loaded as a module by *WmiPrvse.exe* is **extremely rare**, so do pay attention to those if you are not monitoring WMI/Operational native Windows events.

 I will leave it as an exercise to the reader to investigate which events are generated by creating a CommandLine Event Consumer.

 ## What about DFIR?

 It happens to be the case that any permanent event subscription gets written to a WMI database file called OBJECTS.DATA that can be located here:

 - C:\Windows\System32\wbem\Repository\OBJECTS.DATA
 - C:\Windows\System32\wbem\Repository\FS\OBJECTS.DATA

 It turns out that the information pertaining WMI event subscriptions can be located there in plain text.
 The file has a binary format and its structure, AFAIK, is undocumented.
-However, there are a few out there that were brave enough to come up with some cool python scripts that make use of *The Sword of RegEx The Great and Meticulous* that allow for parsing of these files, namely:
+However, there are a few out there that were brave enough to come up with some cool python scripts that make use of `The Sword of RegEx The Great and Meticulous` that allow for parsing of these files, namely:

 - https://github.com/darkquasar/WMI_Persistence (developed by me)
 - https://github.com/davidpany/WMI_Forensics (David Pany script)
 - https://github.com/fireeye/flare-wmi (a few scripts by FireEye analysts)

-So even if you are (well... luckily after reading this post "were") not collecting any WMI telemetry data in your environment, you can still go out there and hunt for these threats by collecting all the OBJECTS.DATA files in your hosts.
+So even if you are (*well... luckily after reading this post "were"*) not collecting any WMI telemetry data in your environment, you can still go out there and hunt for these threats by collecting all the **OBJECTS.DATA** files in your hosts.
 The scripts listed above allow for easy parsing of a folder full of these files so the heavy lifting will be on the *collecting* side of things ;)

 # Detection Logics & Lessons Learned

 You may think that WMI fileless persistence and malware execution mechanisms are a very low risk threat thus spending business cycles into creating a detection for this drops way down the list of priorities.
-It is, however, an extremely easy to detect tactic and if your priority list is not packed with threat scenarios like this one then you are not putting together a proper list!
-We all know looking at detailed TTPs is a tedious process, but only by adopting a systemic approach you will be able to extend your detection & prevention surface.
-It's an ants work, mixed with that of a dragon.
+It is, however, **an extremely easy to detect tactic** and if your priority list is not packed with threat scenarios like this one then you are not putting together a proper list!

+{% include bigquote.html content="We all know looking at detailed TTPs is a tedious process, but only by adopting a systemic approach you will be able to extend your detection & prevention surface.
+It's an ants work, mixed with that of a dragon" %}

 ## So, to summarize